 The disease is highly variable and has been classified into a number of forms, including:

 - Juvenile forms of myositis (JM)

 Inflammatory myopathies are autoimmune diseases, meaning the body’s immune system, which normally fights infections and viruses, is misdirected and begins to attack the body’s own normal, healthy tissue.
 Inflammatory myopathies are rare diseases.
-All forms combined affect an estimated 50,000 to 75,000 people in the United States.
+All forms combined affect an estimated 75,000 people in the United States.
 While it is still unclear what causes myositis, some scientists believe certain individuals have a genetic predisposition to develop an autoimmune disease, which is triggered by an environmental exposure to some trigger, such as infection, virus, toxin, or sunlight.

 Symptoms of weakness, swelling, and muscle damage often appear gradually.
 Long before patients are diagnosed, they may have trouble getting up from a chair, climbing stairs, or grasping objects with their hands.
 Patients may fall, find it difficult to reach their arms up, have difficulty swallowing, or other symptoms.
-In addition to these symptoms, it’s common for patients to experience other complications.
+In addition to these symptoms, it’s common for patients to experience other complicating conditions.